rdkcentral/Lightning-SDK/docs/plugins/lifecycle.md

 The App can also be put in a `close` state by the platform itself.
 This will emit the `close` event under the `Lifecycle` namespace.

-In the closing callback, the App can execute some logic, such as saving state, sending out analytics calls etc. When completed, the App should call the `Lifecycle.finished()` method, indicating that the App can be fully terminated.
+In the callback, the App can execute some logic, such as saving state, sending out analytics calls etc. When completed, the App should call the `Lifecycle.closed()` method, indicating that the App can be fully terminated.

-Note that the platform can decide to terminate the App _before_ the `finished()`-method is called, in case the App's closing logic is taking too long.
+Note that the platform can decide to terminate the App _before_ the `closed()`-method is called, in case the App's closing logic is taking too long.

+### Pause state

+The App can be put in a `paused` state by the platform.
+This will emit the `pause` event under the `Lifecycle` namespace.

+In the callback, the App can execute some logic, such as saving state, sending out analytics calls etc. When completed, the App should call the `Lifecycle.paused()` method, indicating that the App is ready to be put in a _paused_ state

+Note that the platform can decide to pause the App _before_ the `paused()`-method is called, in case the App's pausing logic is taking too long.

 ### Listening for events

 In order to listen for Lifecycle events, import the `Events` plugin from the SDK